 Getting to Armenia by Airplane

-Zvartnots International Airport offers flights to and from more than 50 cities throughout the world, with direct flights to Yerevan, Armenia, by 23 international carriers from the following cities:
+Zvartnots International Airport offers flights to and from about 45 cities throughout the world, with direct flights to Yerevan, Armenia, by 28 international carriers from the following cities:

 - Min Vody

 - Vilnius (* WizzAir begins March 21, 2020)

 - Vienna (* WizzAir begins March 21, 2020)

 - Berlin (*Ryanair begins flights from March 25, 2020)